ome/omero-documentation/omero/sysadmins/server-permissions.rst

         data between groups.

         .. note::
-            An admin does not have to be member of the destination group.
+            An admin does not have to be a member of either the original or the destination group.

     Remove annotations
         Remove annotations made by others on your data.